raspberrypi/style-guide/style-guide.md

 *   vlog – video blog
 *   voicemail
 *   VoIP – voice over Internet Protocol
+*   volt - not capitalised.
+BUT takes a capital V when abbreviated, so 3.3V (closed-up, and not 3V3).
 *   VPN – virtual private network

 ###W